Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Nutrient interactions are not details.
 They determine whether your supplementation works or cancels itself out in your stomach.
 The literature is abundant and convergent on this point.

-The real challenge is not choosing the right nutrients.
-It is assembling them correctly.
-Controlling the chemical forms, ratios, release timing, and cofactors required for each enzymatic reaction.
+The real challenge is not choosing the right nutrients, but assembling them correctly: controlling the chemical forms, ratios, release timing, and cofactors required for each enzymatic reaction.
 This engineering demands an integrated formulation, not an assembly of independent capsules.

 Next time you open a sachet containing six different capsules, ask yourself this question: who verified that these six molecules do not neutralize each other?